 Examines the chemistry and biology of biomolecules that make up the molecular machinery of the cell.
-Begins with the principles of chemical binding, molecular structure, and acid-base properties that govern the structure and function of biomolecules.
-Applies these principles to study the varieties of protein architecture and how enzymes facilitate biochemical reactions.
-Concludes with an overview of molecular genetics and how recent information from the Human Genome Project is stimulating new approaches in diagnosing disease and designing drug treatments.
+Applies the principles of chemical bonding and molecular structure to understand the structure and function of biomolecules.
+Topics include the structure and function of DNA, the varieties of protein architecture, and how enzymes facilitate biochemical reactions.

 Life Science: Lessons from the Biosphere